FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 arriving at an Irregular Goal Result when Min Load gets classified as an Upper Bound.

-For implementations, it is useful to require Min Load to be non-zero and large enough to result in at least one frame being forwarded even at smallest allowed Trial Duration, so Trial Loss Ratio is always well-defined, and the implementation can use relative Goal Width (without running into issues around zero Trial Load value).
+For implementations, it is RECOMMENDED to require Min Load to be non-zero and large enough to result in at least one frame being forwarded even at shortest allowed Trial Duration, so that Trial Loss Ratio is always well-defined, and the implementation can apply relative Goal Width safely.

-{::comment}

-    TODO2: MK last 3 lines need to be reworded, as they don't make sense, and i can't suggest alternative wording.

-{:/comment}
+Given that Min Load is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface minimal loads.

 ## Auxiliary Terms